maxibove13/wakeGAN/README.md

 Note: Check that the data you want to tracked isn't in `.gitignore`

-In my case, I'm going to track only the splitted data (splitted between `train` and `test`) which lives in `data/preprocessed/tracked`
+We're going to track the splitted data (splitted between `train`, `val` `test`) which lives in `data/preprocessed/tracked`

-Then, let's add the data we are going to track to dvc staging area:
+Let's add the data we are going to track to dvc staging area:

 ```
 dvc add data/preprocessed/tracked/